Western Wheatgrass (Pascopyrum smithii)

 Suitability/Use for Reclamation

-P. smithii is a popular native species used in land reclamation projects because of its rhizomatous nature and its tolerance of alkaline or saline areas.
+P. smithii is a popular native species used in land reclamation projects because of its rhizomatous nature and its tolerance to alkaline or saline areas.
 It will readily move into disturbed areas and work its way along trails.
 There is no shortage of seed available on the commercial market for such projects